SkymanOne/folidity/reports/main.typ

 The "King of the Ether Throne" contract could not recognise the failed transaction on the wallet side.
 Instead, the contract proceeded with the operation, incorrectly mutating its internal state.

 Other issues involve the _safety_ and _liveness_ of SCs.
-The term _safety_ is used to describe the _functional safety_ and _type safety_. _Functional safety_ refers to the guarantees that the system behaves according to the specification irrespective of the input data @func_safety, whereas _type safety_ refers to the guarantees that the language provides a sound type system @types_pierce.
+The term _safety_ is used to describe _functional safety_ and _type safety_. _Functional safety_ refers to the guarantees that the system behaves according to the specification irrespective of the input data @func_safety, whereas _type safety_ refers to the guarantees that the language provides a sound type system @types_pierce.
 The two are often used interchangeably with the _security_ of code as compromising the former affects the latter.
 When talking about _liveness_, we describe the business logic of a DApp, particularly whether it transitions into the expected new state @liveness_rob.